-Before you have this test, you will be given a medicine to make you feel relaxed and sleepy.
-A thin, flexible tube connected to a video camera is then inserted into your rectum and slowly guided into your colon.
-The doctor is able to examine your entire colon, and any polyps or growths can be removed through the tube during the exam.
-Colonoscopy may be uncomfortable, but it is usually not painful.
+A colonoscopy is a procedure where a thin, flexible tube connected to a video camera is inserted into your rectum and slowly guided into your colon.
+The doctor is able to look at the colon on a monitor, and any polyps or growths can be removed through the tube during the exam.